How to Promote An Online Course: 13 Best Practices

 Until you know who you serve on a deep level, many of the answers you need will remain hazy at best.

 Each day you compete with many other course creators that offer the same (or similar) offerings as you.
 Not just course creators, you compete against coaches, podcasters, authors, bloggers, and anyone else who commits to serving your core customer profile.

 What is it that ensures you stand out?

 - Your background…

 - A methodology…

 Your unique value proposition (UVP) is what helps you stand out from everyone else.
 It rarely focuses on price or how many features you offer.
 It usually goes much deeper than this.

-We talk about it in a separate guide: 11 Winning Unique Selling Proposition Examples to Inspire Your Own
+We talk about it in a separate guide: 11 Unique Selling Proposition Examples (& Why They Work)

 Getting clear on your value proposition makes everything else you do easier.
 Until you do, you’ll always compete with others.
 Whereas once you get clear on this, you make it impossible for them to compete with you because you are unique and perfect for the right people.

 Set up a Sales Funnel